 How long should electronic files of research study documents be kept?

-- Sponsored studies may have additional requirements which would need to be met in addition to institutional policy.
+- Sponsored and/or FDA-regulated studies may have additional requirements which would need to be met in addition to institutional policy.

 How should the Sponsor’s permission for electronic storage of research files be documented?